 Gresham is a very small town located in the state of South Carolina.
 With a population of 1,942 people and just one neighborhood, Gresham is the 140th largest community in South Carolina.

-Gresham is a blue-collar town, with 46.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gresham, you'll notice that it is more blue-collar than most other communities in America.
+46.43% of Gresham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gresham is a town of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Gresham who work in healthcare (12.28%), office and administrative support (9.01%), and healthcare suport services (7.25%).

 Gresham is an extremely ethnically-diverse town.
 The people who call Gresham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gresham residents report their race to be Black or African-American, followed by White.
 Gresham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.56% of the town’s residents.
 Important ancestries of people in Gresham include English, German, Scots-Irish, Scottish, and Greek.